BitcoinQnA/BitcoinPrivacyGuide/segregate.md

 ### Trade-offs

-The only real tradeoffs with labelling your UTXO's and practicing coin control is the minimal extra steps required to do each one.
-Just remember, if you do not specify with UTXO's to spend, your wallet will do it for you with no regard for each chunk of bitcoins previous history.
+The only real tradeoff with labelling your UTXO's and practicing coin control is the minimal extra steps required to do each one.
+Just remember, if you do not specify which UTXO's to spend in a transaction, your wallet will do it for you with no regard for each chunk of bitcoins previous history.

   ***

-  Now you have obtained, secured, segregated and labelled your bitcoin to maximise your privacy, lets [scrutinise it](https://bitcoinprivacy.guide/scrutinise.html).
+  Now you have obtained, secured, segregated and labelled your bitcoin to maximise your privacy, lets work on [scrutinising](https://bitcoinprivacy.guide/scrutinise.html) your transactions.